History of Political Thought

 My research examines our ideas of modern political community, citizenship, and sovereignty.
 I am especially interested in the political theologies and Hebraisms of sovereignty, citizenship, and law that emerged amidst the French Wars of Religion and how those frameworks were taken up and transformed within absolutist thought of the 17th century and then again by thinkers in the secularizing Enlightenment and Revolutionary periods.

-2020 – (forthcoming) “Witchcraft, Human Nature, and Political Theology in Jean Bodin’s de la Démonomanie des sorciers.”
-Journal of Political Theology.
+2020 – “Witchcraft, Human Nature, and Political Theology in Jean Bodin’s de la Démonomanie des sorciers.”
+Journal of Political Theology (February 2020).

 2019 – “Figural Judaism and Political Thought in the Marquis d’Argens’ Lettres juives.”
 Review of Politics 81 no. 3 (Summer 2019).